mattyoung101/dotfiles/config/nvim/README.md

 # NVIM Setup

+Matt's configuration for neovim 0.9.0.

-Built off [Ethan's vim config](https://github.com/nvim-lua/kickstart.nvim) with some changes to my liking and explicit support for Linux.
-I will attempt to keep this synced with his upstream.
+Built off [Ethan's vim config](https://github.com/nvim-lua/kickstart.nvim) with some changes to my liking and explicit support for Linux, plus a whole lot more plugins (I love plugins!) - so do expect longer boot times.

 It contains all the usual stuff like a package manager ([ lazy.nvim ]( https://github.com/folke/lazy.nvim )), fuzzy finder